York Tramways Company

 The York Tramways Company and its successor the City of York Tramways Company provided a horse-drawn tramway service in York between 1881 and 1909.

 History

-The York Tramways Company was incorporated by Act of Parliament in 1879.
+The York Tramways Company was incorporated by the York Tramways Order 1879, confirmed by the Tramways Orders Confirmation Act 1879.
 Construction started in July 1880 with a route to Fulford Village.
 The engineer was Joseph Kincaid.

 Initially the company hoped to operate a steam tramway and Major General Charles Scrope Hutchinson from the Board of Trade approved the use of steam power.
 However, the steam experiment must have been unsuccessful as the company eventually gave up and maintained the service with horse cars.

 Three routes were constructed from the city centre to Fulford Village, York railway station and Knavesmire.